-Electronic companies use a toxic plastic Polyvinyl Chloride (PVC), which is one of the culprits in the products the manufacturer.
-As many electronic companies has set a date to remove PVC from their products.
+Electronic companies use toxic plastic Polyvinyl Chloride (PVC), which is one of the culprits in the products of the manufacturer.
+Many electronic companies have set a date to remove PVC from their products.
 Apple hasn’t, many of the new product lines like the iPod nano and MacBook still contain PVC.

-If Apple doesn’t drop the toxics from its products, it doesn’t matter how good a recycling program they have.
+If Apple doesn’t drop the toxins from its products, it doesn’t matter how good a recycling program they have.
 Because toxics make recycling more hazardous.
 And eventually, the toxic chemicals will be released.
-Dropping toxics makes reuse and recycling of products simplier, safer and cheaper.
+Dropping toxics makes reuse and recycling of products simpler, safer and cheaper.

 A basic environmental principle is that if you make and sell a product you should be responsible for that product when it is no longer wanted.
-This is also a basic rule children learn in kindergarten: you clean up your own mess.
+This is also a basic rule child learns in kindergarten: you clean up your own mess.

-Apple has a long way to go in offering a product that last a long time, just like the other unhip computer manufacturers, it seems their current policy is also to say that it is cheaper to buy a new one than fix the old one.
-Could it be that Apple and other electronic companies have actually designed products with short life span?
+Apple has a long way to go in offering a product that lasts a long time, just like the other unhip computer manufacturers, it seems their current policy is also to say that it is cheaper to buy a new one than fix the old one.
+Could it be that Apple and other electronics companies have actually designed products with a short life span?
 In-built obsolescence?
 Say it ain’t so!

 Apple isn’t the only company that needs to change its ways.
 But in a recent Greenpeace scorecard, Apple ranked lower than HP, Dell, Nokia, and Sony.
 For an industry innovator, Apple is falling off the (apple) cart while the leaders of the industry are speeding ahead.

-In Canada many of the electronic companies do not have a take-back program for the public.
-Apple does have some take-back programs that apply to U.S., and by law, in Europe and Japan.
+In Canada, many of the electronic companies do not have a take-back program for the public.
+Apple does have some take-back programs that apply to the U.S., and by law, in Europe and Japan.
 But they fall far short of a comprehensive global take-back policy.